 Honestly, this can be tricky.
-You could list all of your interests and passions and still come away feeling as if you haven’t hit upon the singular thing you were meant to do.
+You could list all of your interests and passions and still come away feeling as if you haven’t hit upon the singular thing you were meant to do or how.

 I have researched around the internet for the best proven sequence that will guarantee success when you’re starting a small online business and the following list has resonated with every business-startup article I had to read.
 And to affirm you that it works, the Entrepreneur says thousands of small online businesses have used this sequence to romp up their online revenue.

-Alright, let’s dig right into this small guide on how to start your small online business.
+Alright, let’s dig right into this quick guide on how to start your small online business.

 Certainly when considering how to start a small online business, you want to do your due diligence in selecting a viable business niche, but it’s better to get up and running than to wait around.
 That said, start with identifying that which you are passionate about and have in the past invested time to gain skill and knowledge capital in.